django/deps/draft/0010-new-governance.rst

   member of the Technical Board.
 This determination must be made jointly by the other members of the Technical Board, and the DSF Board.
-A valid determination of ineligibility requires that all other members of the Technical Board vote "Accept" on the question "Shall this person be declared ineligible for the Technical Board?", and that all members of the DSF Board who can vote on the issue (the affected person, if a DSF Board member, MUST NOT vote) vote "yes" on
+A valid determination of ineligibility requires that all other members of the Technical Board vote "+1" on the question "Shall this person be declared ineligible for the Technical Board?", and that all members of the DSF Board who can vote on the issue (the affected person, if a DSF Board member, MUST NOT vote) vote "yes" on